ecraciun/GulpTemplate/README.md

 *Not necessarily in this order.
 These are just some ideas so I don't forget.*

-- freaking use [Bower] for UI packages
 - add unit tests for server side code
 - add unit tests for client side code
-- make a build task to compile, concatenate, minify, and copy everything in the *dist* folder
-- maybe think everything as a single page application and just have a single *index.html* file in which references to assets are injected by a task? (and just have an API on the server side)
+- maybe think everything as a single page application and just have a single *index.html*? (and just have an API on the server side and/or pre-rendered html)
 - add angular 2 and make it work (**whooohooo!**)
 - implement logging
 - maybe have somne kind of an [Application Insights] thingy but for the used technologies and environment